raysfire/rayshud/README.md

-rayshud
+scruffshud
 =======

-A hud for Team Fortress 2.
+A fork of <a href="https://github.com/raysfire/rayshud">rayshud</a>, a hud for Team Fortress 2.

 About
 -------